hidde/eleventy-wcag-reporter/README.md

 This repository lets you create WCAG EM Reports using [Eleventy](https://www.11ty.dev/).

 * Write issues as Markdown files
-* Create reports in English, Dutch, Brazilian Portuguese or Spanish
+* Create reports in English, Dutch, Brazilian Portuguese, Spanish or German
 * Automatically output a score card in the report
 * Include your boilerplate easily, so that you can focus on describing issues